Sutto/transperth-api/README.md

 # Transperth API

+## Want to use the API?

+Howdy partner!
+This API is running for use in building applications.

+To find out more, visit the [hosted API documentation](http://doc.perthtransit.com/).

+## About

 This sample app is an example application for [RocketPants](https://github.com/filtersquad/rocket_pants) and makes use of ActiveRecord, RocketPants and API Smith for an API client.